Th3OneAndOnly/Sourc/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

+# Before you submit a PR

+Make sure your code passes all the tests.
+This is important to determine backwards compatibility.
+Write documentation if you can, _please_.
+And also update existing documentation to reflect your changes.

 ## Pull Request Process

 1. Update the README with changes made, including new dependencies, features, or fixes.